kumaran-is/flex-standard-layout/README.md

-# Holy Grail Layout using CSS Flexbox in Angular
+# Flex Standard Layout using CSS Flexbox in Angular

-This is a bare bone Holy Grail Layout using CSS Flexbox  Angular website.
+This is a bare bone Standard 3 row(header, main, footer) layout using CSS Flexbox  Angular website.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.1